 - Tackling large lawns - When you have a large lawn to edge, a gas model will be able to handle a significant amount of area with ease.

 - Handling pro projects - If you're a professional landscaper, this type of edger is a solid option because it can hold up to everyday wear and tear.

-Browse all gas lawn edgers
+Shop all gas lawn edgers

 - Wheels - To keep you on a straight line, many edgers feature a combination of wheels.
 Two wheels are sufficient for simple landscapes.
 Three- and four-wheel models help you maneuver through more difficult terrain.
 Curb wheels are especially helpful when working on edges near steep drop-offs.